robotmachine/Quotes/quotes.md

 ## Watterson, Bill <a name="watterson">
 "In a culture that relentlessly promotes avarice and excess as the good life, a person happy doing his own work is usually considered an eccentric, if not a subversive."
 **_Some Thoughts On The Real World By One Who Glimpsed It And Fled (Kenyon College Commencement)_ (20 May, 1990)**

+## West, Rebecca <a name="west">
+"I myself have never been able to find out what feminism is; I only know that people call me a feminist whenever I express sentiments that differentiate me from a doormat or a prostitute."
+**_"Mr. Chesterton in hysterics"_ The Clarion, (14 November 1913)**

 ## White, Ken <a name="white">